 - Last 2 to 8 weeks depending on plants

-- Plant will likely outgrow starter medium at this point
+- The plant will likely outgrow the starter medium at this point

 Stage 4: Flowering

 - Focus shifts to the production of buds